A color code can make reading and learning easier. Let us begin with verbs.

 To avoid confusion, we can use invented words.
 Virtual words can be fun.
 Kids use them regularly, following own natural intuitions.
 We can use the trick when we are older, too.

 In our exercises, we usually begin with virtual word practice, and work on real words only after.
-We can focus on meaning better, when language structures are not a problem.
+We can focus on meaning better, when we are familiar with language structures.

-We can try a virtual form “bimo” for an invented verb.
-We use “bimo” with the forms and in the places for head verbs.
+We can try a virtual form “bimo” for an invented verb, with the forms and in the places for head verbs.
 This can help us focus on syntax.

 I am bimoing.